khrykin/CXXProxyKit/README.md

 ```

-## Using Strongly Typed Collections in Swift
+## Using strongly typed collections in Swift

 Swift and Objective-C generic user types don't play very well together, so, unfortunately, if you want to be able to iterate through a proxy array in Swift using `for ... in` syntax, you have to do a bit of work and define its backing class explicitly using `CXXArrayBackedProxyObject` protocol: